cdl-geneseo/geneseo-dictionary/C/Club-41.md

 # Club 41

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Club 41

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Club 41 (NN): restaurant/bar on Main Street like [[Kelly's]] where one can hang out with friends.
 Definition of approximately 58% of those surveyed.
 (F06) (new word) Unknown by approximately 44% of those surveyed.
 (F06) Simmington Most of those who did not have a definition for this word were underclassmen.
 Simmington